Mike Shuster: Career with NPR

 Shuster joined NPR in 1980 as a freelance reporter where he was responsible for covering business and the economy.
-He remained at NPR for 30 years, based at NPR West located in Culver City, California.
-As a foreign correspondent, he has reported from Tehran, Islamabad, Berlin, Moscow, and Israel and the West Bank.
-He witnessed the fall of the Berlin Wall in 1989, covered the U.S. invasion of Iraq, and reported on armed conflicts in Georgia and other former republics of the Soviet Union.
+He also worked as an editor for Weekend Edition.
+First situated in New York, his reporting on mobster John Gotti in 1989 was credited with an FCC decision which relaxed their ban on the broadcast of expletives.
+As a foreign correspondent, he reported from Tehran, Islamabad, Berlin, Moscow, and Israel and the West Bank.